Are you having difficulty receiving your workers’ compensation benefit for a work-related burn injury?

 Accidents cannot always be predicted and are part of the risk employees have to deal with every day.
 The safety directives implemented by the employer do not always guarantee that these work-related injuries will not happen.
 Burn injuries may occur in different types of jobs.
 However, restaurant and food service workers may face a bigger risk of burn injuries.

-Severity of the Burn Injury
+The severity of the Burn Injury

 The severity of the burn injury determines whether an employee is entitled to receive workers’ compensation benefits.
 Workers’ compensation benefits are normally given to employees whose burn injuries force them to miss work, incur huge medical expenses, require rehabilitation, or when they become permanently disfigured.